 Remember how the audience cheered when Charles Bronson messed up the bad guys in Death Wish?

-How they scream with joy every time Clint Eastwood's Dirty Harry makes his day by blowing up some rotten scumball with his .44 magnum?
+How do they scream with joy every time Clint Eastwood's Dirty Harry makes his day by blowing up some rotten scumball with his .44 magnum?

 What they applaud is the administration of street justice.
 The old eye-for-an-eye concept, one of mankind's most primal instincts.